karip/harbour-file-browser/README.md

 ### Features

- * Browse directories and files on the phone
+ * Browse files and folders on the phone
  * Search files
  * Open files (if xdg-open finds a preferred application)
  * View contents of text and binary files